conradakunga/Blog/_posts/2021-07-29-reducing-bugs-through-better-domain-design.md

 How many times have you attempted to dial a number, or enter a phone number into a form and been told your phone number is invalid?

-This problem can be solved using a number of new types (I am skipping the constructors and validations to make the code shorter)
+This problem can be solved using a number of new types (I am skipping the constructors and validations, as well as making the types mutable to make the code shorter.
+In reality it should follow the model of `EmailAddress`)

 ```csharp
 public class Country